-The raters in the VA regional office, the ones who make the rating decisions, are the ones who have the sole authority to make official determinations of competency and incompetency.
+The raters in the VA regional office, the ones who make the rating decisions at the Department of Veterans Affairs, are the ones who have the sole authority to make official determinations of competency and incompetency.

 Why was I declared Incompetent?